chaos-mesh/website/docs/simulate-dns-chaos-on-kubernetes.md

 1. Currently, DNSChaos only supports record types `A` and `AAAA`.

-2. The chaos DNS service runs CoreDNS with the [k8s_dns_chaos](https://github.com/chaos-mesh/k8s_dns_chaos) plugin.If the CoreDNS service in your Kubernetes cluster contains some special configurations, you can edit configMap `dns-server-config` to make the configuration of the chaos DNS service consistent with that of the K8s CoreDNS service using the following command:
+2. The chaos DNS service runs CoreDNS with the [k8s_dns_chaos](https://github.com/chaos-mesh/k8s_dns_chaos) plugin.
+If the CoreDNS service in your Kubernetes cluster contains some special configurations, you can edit configMap `dns-server-config` to make the configuration of the chaos DNS service consistent with that of the K8s CoreDNS service using the following command:

    ```bash
    kubectl edit configmap dns-server-config -n chaos-testing